IFC Fraternity FAQs

 The IFC Executive Board is the governing umbrella of the 15 IFC fraternities.
 It is made up of eight fraternity men who have previously served as Rho Alphas, on the Judicial Board, on the Recruitment Standards Board or as IFC chapter delegates.
 Applications and the interview process for selection occur in fall each year.

-How much does it cost to register for 2017 Formal Recruitment?
+How much does it cost to register for Formal Recruitment 2018?